 If on the other hand, you live in cities like Bhopal, Delhi, Gurgaon or Ahmedabad, where summers are hot, but not humid, then dry mode is not a necessity for you.

-Basically, if you feel like you feel sticky and sweaty during the summers, you need an AC with dry mode.
-But, if you feel like you are in an oven during the summers, then you don’t need dry mode.
+Basically, if you feel like you feel sticky and sweaty during the summer, you need an AC with dry mode.
+But, if you feel like you are in an oven during the summer, then you don’t need dry mode.